bensampson5/libsv/README.rst

 Running the LibSV testbenches require `cocotb <https://github.com/cocotb/cocotb>`_, `Verilator <https://github.com/verilator/verilator>`_, and a number of other dependencies to be installed.
-Instead of trying to install everything manually on your machine, the easiest and recommended way to run the LibSV testbenches is to use the pre-built
+Instead of trying to install everything manually on your machine, the easier and recommended way to run the LibSV testbenches is to use the pre-built
 `LibSV docker images on Docker Hub <https://hub.docker.com/repository/docker/bensampson5/libsv>`__ that have the complete set of LibSV developer tools already installed.